-- 98.-When any mine is abandoned either temporarily or permanently the owner thereof at the time of the abandonment shall within three months, or within such extended period as the Chief Inspector may allow, in writing, in any specific case, deposit with the Chief Inspector a plan or plans of the mine prepared on durable material upon the same scale and in the same manner and containing the same information and details as are by this Act required in the case of the plans required to be kept whilst the mine is being worked, and every such plan shall show the position of all workings up to the date of abandonment and shall be certified to be correct by a mine surveyor. - 99.
-All plans and sections so deposited shall be kept by the Chief Inspector. - 100.
-No person except an inspector shall be entitled, without the consent of the owner for the time being of a mine, or authority from the Chief Inspector, to see any plan or section while in the possession of the Chief Inspector, and such authority shall not be given unless the Chief Inspector is satisfied that the inspection of the plan is necessary in the interest of safety.
+101. When any mine is abandoned either temporarily or permanently the owner thereof at the time of such abandonment shall within three months, or within such extended period as the Chief Inspector may allow in any specific case in writing, deposit with the Chief Inspector a plan or plans of such mine prepared on durable material upon the same scale and in the same manner and containing the same information and details as are by this Act required in the case of the plans required to be kept whilst the mine is being worked, and every such plan shall show the position of all workings up to the date of abandonment and shall be certified to be correct by a mine surveyor.

+102. All plans and sections so deposited shall be kept by the Chief Inspector.

+103. No person except an inspector shall be entitled, without the consent of the owner for the time being of a mine, or authority from the Minister, to see any plan or section while in his possession, but such authority shall not be given unless the Minister is satisfied that the inspection of such plan is necessary in the interests of safety.

-- 101.-(1) If an abandoned mine is reopened, the owner shall be entitled to have the plans and sections returned to him on depositing with the Chief Inspector copies thereof or of such portions of them as the Chief Inspector may require, certified to be correct by a mine surveyor. - (2) When a mine has not been worked for a period of twelve months, it shall be deemed to have been abandoned unless the roadways and workings are maintained in an accessible condition; if any dispute shall arise as to whether or not a mine is abandoned under this Act, it shall be decided by the Minister whose decision shall be final and there shall be no appeal therefrom. - (3) A complaint or information for an offence under section 97 of this Act may be made or laid within twelve months after abandonment of the mine or within six months after service on the owner aforesaid of a notice to comply with the requirements of this section, whichever last happens. - (4) A judge of the Supreme Court may, on application by or on behalf of the Minister, make an order requiring any person who has for the time being the custody or possession of any plans or section of an abandoned mine or seam to produce and deliver them to the Chief Inspector for the purpose of inspection and copying. - 102.-(1) When any mine is abandoned, its owner shall send or cause to be sent to the Chief Inspector within fifteen days thereafter, correct returns showing the quantity of coal or other material wrought or mined in such mine, from the last day of the preceding month to the date of abandonment together with such other information as the Chief Inspector may demand. - (2) The returns shall be in such forms as are from time to time prescribed by the Minister, and may be obtained from the office of the Chief Inspector.
+104.-(1) If an abandoned mine is reopened, the owner shall be entitled to have the plans and sections returned to him on depositing with the Chief Inspector copies thereof or of such portions of same as the Chief Inspector may require, certified to be correct by a mine surveyor.

+(2) When a mine has not been worked for a period of twelve months, it shall be deemed to have been abandoned unless the roadways and workings of the same are maintained in an accessible condition; if any dispute shall arise as to whether or not a mine is abandoned under this Act, the same shall be decided by the Minister whose decision shall be final and there shall be no appeal therefrom.

+(3) A complaint or information for an offence under section 100 of this Act may be made or laid within twelve months after abandonment of the mine or within six months after service on the owner aforesaid of a notice to comply with the requirements of this section, whichever last happens;

+(4) The Supreme Court may, on application by or on behalf of the Minister, make an order requiring any person who has for the time being the custody or possession of any plans or section of an abandoned mine or seam to produce and deliver the same to the Chief Inspector for the purpose of inspection and copying.

+105.-(1) When any mine is abandoned, its owner shall send or cause to be sent to the Minister within fifteen days thereafter, correct returns showing the quantity of coal or other material wrought or mined in such mine, from the last day of the preceding month to the date of abandonment together with such other information as the Minister may demand.

+(2) The returns shall be in such forms as are from time to time prescribed by the Minister, who shall on application furnish forms for the purpose of the returns.